Digital Photography Tips – How To Shoot Hummingbird Photography For Beginners

 No Boil – No Mess – Clear Hummingbird Nectar – Take a 1 Liter of bottle of Spring Water.
 Pour out 200ml (20%).
 Fill up the 1 Liter bottle to the top with Quick Dissolve Superfine Sugar.
 Shake well and Store in the Fridge for up to 1 week.
 This is enough Clear Hummingbird Nectar to fill her two 8 oz.
 Perky Pet Red Glass Hummingbird Feeders twice a week.
 No Harmful Red Dye should ever be used.

 The Best Hummingbird Feeders For Hummingbird Photography

-Perky Pet Red Glass Hummingbird Feeder – For Hummingbird Photography Only, Meta modifies a Perky Pet Red Glass Hummingbird Feeder (Photo: Left) by blocking 3 of the 4 feeding tubes with 1/4” Rubber ClosetMaid End Caps, so the Hummingbirds can only feed on 1 feeding tube, exactly where her Digital Camera is focused on.
+Perky Pet Red Glass Hummingbird Feeder – For Hummingbird Photography, Meta modifies a Perky Pet Red Glass Hummingbird Feeder (Photo: Left) by blocking 3 of the 4 feeding tubes with 1/4” ClosetMaid End Caps, so the Hummingbirds can only feed on 1 feeding tube, exactly where her Digital Camera is focused on.

-Hummingbird Feeder Cleaning – Meta discovered a Baby Bottle Brush with Nipple Cleaner that works the best for Cleaning Hummingbird Feeders.
+Hummingbird Feeder Cleaning – Meta found a Baby Bottle Brush with Nipple Cleaner that works great for Cleaning Hummingbird Feeders.
 This Bottle Brush has a small Nipple Cleaner Brush built into the the handle, which fits into the four Hummingbird Feeder Tubes for scrubbing.
 Remember to clean the Hummingbird Feeders every 3 to 4 Days.
 Mold buildup can kill Hummingbirds!